Lowy Institute: Overview

 The institute publishes polls, white papers and rankings on various international affairs subjects—particularly regarding Australia and the Asia-Pacific region—and advocates for a proactive and globally engaged Australian foreign policy.
 It hosts conferences, seminars and other events.
 Its annual Lowy Lecture is the institute's "signature event", where a "prominent individual", from Australia or abroad, comments on Australia's global role and on global influences on Australia.

 The institute has hosted presentations by every Australian prime minister since 2003, as well as the NATO Secretary General, U.S, Vice-President Joe Biden, United Kingdom prime minister Boris Johnson, and various other Australian and foreign leaders.

 The institute commonly meets and interacts with Australian officials, and with visiting international leaders, and is a source of influence on Australian government.
 The resulting internal and external computer activity, including email traffic, which could be of interest to foreign powers, is credited with attracting information-harvesting cyber attacks on the institute, during and before 2012—comparable to similar attacks against U.S. think tanks.
 The attacks were generally attributed to China.

+In 2019, Richard McGregor published a Lowy report entitled "Xi Jinping: The Backlash", which looked at how the world is dealing with China's rise to global power.

+A cable dated 17 December 2010 sent from the US embassy in Australia was released to Italian investigative journalist Stefania Maurizi in December 2023 under freedom of information.
+The US cable concerned reactions in Australia to the United States diplomatic cables leak.
+The cable revealed that US officials monitored pro-Assange protests in Australia for "anti-US sentiment" and warned that there was "increasing sympathy, particularly on the left" for Assange.
+It described the institute's Michael Fullilove as a "moderating voice" who, "while calling the leaks 'fascinating', also termed WikiLeaks' conduct reckless in a blog post.
+But for the most part, sensationalist headlines are drowning out Fullilove and other reasonable observers."